dweir2/2030_prog1_files/README.md

 COSC 2030

-Name:
+Name: Dakota Weir

-Competing: YES or NO
+Competing: YES or (NO)

 Best run time:

-Anything that doesn't work:
+Anything that doesn't work: Linked list for the dictonary and the comapare string.